The Fall Recruiting Season

-- Place a sticker with your Registration Night information on each boy 1st to 4th grade, or put the sticker on their lunch box or back pack.
+- Place a sticker with your Registration Night information on each youth Kindergarten to 4th grade, or put the sticker on their lunch box or back pack.

-- If you have a display, make an announcement during lunch letting the boys know that you are there and to stop by your display area.
-Sticker the boys as they stop by.
-If you do not have a display, make an announcement about Cub Scouts, and then stop by each boy and sticker them.
+- If you have a display, make an announcement during lunch letting the youth know that you are there and to stop by your display area.
+Sticker the youth as they stop by.
+If you do not have a display, make an announcement about Cub Scouts, and then stop by each child and sticker them.

 - Encourage current Cub Scouts to wear their uniforms or Pack T-shirts to school on recruitment day.

-- Invite a local Boy Scout troop representative to join you and recruit Boy Scout age youth.
+- Invite a local older Scouts troop representative to join you and recruit for all Scout age youth.